replicatedhq/troubleshoot.sh/docs/source/analyze/cluster-resource.md

 The `clusterResource` analyzer can be used to check any attribute of any known resources in the cluster in a generic manner.

 The `clusterResource` analyzer uses data from the [clusterResources collector](/collect/cluster-resources).
-The `clusterResources` collector is automatically added and will always be present.
+The `clusterResources` collector is automatically added and is always present.

-You must specify the `kind` and `name` attributes, plus the optional `namespace` attribute to target the Kubernetes resource.
+You must specify the `kind` and `name` attributes.
+There is an optional `namespace` attribute to target the Kubernetes resource.

 The `yamlPath` attribute is used to specify a dot-delimited YAML path of a property on the Kubernetes resource referenced in `name`.
 The `when` attribute supports standard arithmetic comparison operators.

-The outcomes on this analyzer will be processed in order, and execution will stop after the first outcome that is truthy.
+The outcomes on this analyzer are processed in order, and execution stops after the first outcome that is truthy.

 ## Parameters